cloudcampbd/cloudninja/README.md

 #### AI Frameworks and Tools
 - [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) for real-time search and analytics.
 - [Amazon CodeWhisperer](https://aws.amazon.com/code-whisperer/) for automated code review and suggestions.
-- [Amazon Bedrock](https://aws.amazon.com/bedrock/) foundation models (FMs) API service will be utilized during the project lifecycle.
+- [Amazon Bedrock](https://aws.amazon.com/bedrock/) foundation models (FMs) API service will be utilized for Generative AI and Artificial General Intelligence (AGI) during the project lifecycle.

+### Generative AI Workflow and Tools

   - Pre-training: Depending on our use case, we will choose from foundation models (FMs) that are pre-trained with vast corpora of data.
 If required, we will pre-train selected FMs with domain training data.
   - Prompt tuning and fine-tuning: Tuning them further for specific tasks and adding domain-specific data.
   - Reinforcement Learning / Human Feedback: Training with separate reward models (e.g., helpful, honest, harmless) and updating LLM model or adapter weights.